GoogleChrome/web.dev/src/site/content/en/blog/build-for-webusb/index.md

 tool `lsusb`.

 This rule should be placed in a file in the `/etc/udev/rules.d` directory and takes effect as soon as the device is plugged in.
-No need to restart udev.
+There is no need to restart udev.

 ### Android